An inexact LPA for DC composite optimization and application to matrix completions with outliers: Numerical experiments

 \subsubsection{Numerical results for real data}

-We test iLPA and subGM with matrix completion problems on some real data sets, including the jester joke dataset, the movieLens dataset, and the netflix dataset.
-For each data set, let $M^0$ represent the original incomplete data matrix such that the $i$th row of $M^0$ corresponds to the ratings given by the $i$th user.
-We first consider the jester joke dataset (see \url{http://www.ieor.berkeley.edu/~goldberg/jester-data/}), and more detailed descriptions can be found in \cite{Toh10,Chen12}.
-Due to the large number of users, as in \cite{Chen12}, we first randomly select $n_1$ users' ratings from $M^0$, and then randomly permute the ratings from the users to generate $M^*\in\mathbb{R}^{{n_1}\times 100}$.
-Next we generate a set of observed indices $\Omega$ with the sampling scheme S1, and then the observation matrix $M_{\Omega}$ via \eqref{observe}.
-Since we can only observe those entries $M_{jk}$ with $(j,k)\in\Omega$, and $M_{jk}$ is available, the actual sampling ratio is less than the input SR. Since many entries are unknown, we cannot compute the relative error as we did for the simulated data.
-Instead, we take the metric of the normalized mean absolute error (NMAE) to measure the accuracy of $X^{\rm out}$:
+We test the performance of iLPA, PAM and subGM on matrix completion with real data sets, including the jester joke, movieLens and netflix datasets.
+For each dataset, let $M^0$ denote the original incomplete data matrix such that the $i$th row of $M^0$ corresponds to the ratings given by the $i$th user.
+Since many entries are unknown, we cannot compute the relative error as we did for the simulated data.
+Instead, we take the metric of the normalized mean absolute error (NMAE) to measure the accuracy: